DouglasUrner/Unity-Examples-2D-Tilemap/README.md

 The "offical word" from Unity:

 * [2D Tilemap Asset Workflow: From Image to Level](https://blogs.unity3d.com/2018/01/25/2d-tilemap-asset-workflow-from-image-to-level/)
-* [Intro to 2D World building w/ Tilemap](https://unity3d.com/learn/tutorials/topics/2d-game-creation/intro-2d-world-building-w-tilemap) - Video tutorial for beginners which builds on the blog post above.
+* [Intro to 2D World building w/ Tilemap](https://unity3d.com/learn/tutorials/topics/2d-game-creation/intro-2d-world-building-w-tilemap) - A seres of eight video tutorials for beginners which builds on the blog post above.
 Includes link to the assets.
 * [Isometric 2D Environments with Tilemap](https://blogs.unity3d.com/2019/03/18/isometric-2d-environments-with-tilemap/) - Unity 2018.3

 Tutorial materials from third parties: